First time buyers’ energy guide

 - Give your supplier a forwarding address so you can pay your final bill

-After you move into your new home
+Once you've moved into your new home

 - Find out who the new supplier is to let them know you’ve moved in.
 If you're not sure who your supplier is, Ofgem can help